- T. Rex (President)Codosaurus, LLC1990 - PRESENT

 - Wrote Ruby, Python, and Perl programs to record device performance data.

-- Created a Ruby on Rails web application to record and estimate the risks of projects by aspect.
+- Created a Ruby on Rails web application to record and estimate the risks of projects, broken out by various types of risk.

 - Assisted in the security design and implementation for a single-sign-on effort.